ska-telescope/src-site-directory/CONTRIBUTING.md

 Note that if only tests are modified, it isn't necessary to run the `k8s-install-chart` target.

-To run these tests locally with both authentication enabled and disabled respectively:
+To run the tests locally with both authentication enabled and disabled, respectively:

 ```bash
 ska-src-data-management-api$ make k8s-test-auth
 ska-src-data-management-api$ make k8s-test-noauth
 ```

-## Code formatting and linting
+## Code quality

+This repository uses the following libraries for code quality:

+- ``isort`` for sorting imports,
+- ``black`` to enforce a consistent coding style,
+- ``flake8`` to check code base against coding style (PEP8), and
+- ``pylint`` to look for programming errors and code smells

+### Linting

+Operations for code linting are performed by the `python-lint` Makefile target provided by the `.make` submodule.
+This should be run inside a poetry shell.

+### Formatting

-Operations for code formatting and linting are provided by the `python-format` and `python-lint` Makefile targets provided by the `.make` submodule.
+Operations for code formatting are performed by the `python-format` Makefile target provided by the `.make` submodule.
+This should be run inside a poetry shell.

-To run both formatting and linting, run the Makefile target `fix-style`.

 ## Documentation